-Often in games, this list is very short.
+Often in games, this list is short.
 In videogames, it can be practically binary - fight or flight; murder someone or run away (lest they murder you).
-This is most obvious in shooters (although current mega hit Fortnite with its Minecrafty building mechanics is an exception to this), but even comparatively non-violent games work in this same space - what else can Mario do besides stomp goombas or flee them?
+This is most obvious in shooters (although current mega hit Fortnite with its Minecrafty building mechanics is an exception to this), but even many comparatively non-violent games work in this same space - what else can Mario do besides stomp goombas or flee them?

-in the analogue domain things aren't necessarily any more nuanced.
-The DnD party of 'murder hobos' add some murder adjacent activities like theft (to gain resources for more effective murdering) or magic (to protect against being murdered) to their M.O, but they're hardly furthering the limits of human endeavor.
+In the analogue domain, things aren't necessarily any more nuanced.
+The DnD party of 'murder hobos' add some murder adjacent activities like theft (to gain resources for more effective murdering) or magic (to protect against being murdered) to their M.O, but they're hardly furthering the limits of human endeavour.
 Of course, the designers may not have intended that.
 It's a product of genre conventions.
 And there are, naturally, designers working to make the space more expansive.
-Burning Wheel, or the growing story-game subgenre (Jason Morningstar's Fiasco, Avery Alder's Quiet Year, etc) are taking RPGs somewhere new, but I feel these are more about a different mode of play, rather than a more multidimensional take on a familiar space.
+Burning Wheel, or the growing story-game subgenre (Jason Morningstar's Fiasco, Avery Alder's The Quiet Year, etc) are taking RPGs somewhere new, but I feel these are about a different mode of play, rather than a more multidimensional take on a familiar space.
 I want fantasy/sci-fi adventure, but when I look to Ursula Le Guin or Iain M Banks, I find more options than hitting things or running away.

 My first attempt is a list of 6 verbs: